Ryanair shareholder calls for chairman's ouster

-DUBLIN (Reuters) - Britain’s Local Authority Pension Fund Forum, which represents funds that owned a combined 1 percent of Ryanair, on Sunday announced it planned to file resolutions at the company’s next annual general meeting to replace Chairman David Bonderman.
+DUBLIN (Reuters) - Britain’s Local Authority Pension Fund Forum (LAPFF), which represents funds that own a combined 1 percent of Ryanair, on Sunday said it planned to file resolutions at the company’s next annual general meeting to replace Chairman David Bonderman.

 The group, which opposed Bonderman’s re-election at last month’s AGM, said it would lobby fellow shareholders to join it to secure the 3 percent of shares required to file a shareholder resolution at the next meeting, due in September 2019.

-The group also plans to file a resolution demanding that succession plans for chief executive Michael O’Leary be set out.
+The group also plans to file a resolution demanding that succession plans for Chief Executive Michael O’Leary be set out.

 “On the day of Ryanair’s first-half results (Oct.
 22) Mr O’Leary said Mr Bonderman intends to remain in place for one or two more years and that the company would set out succession plans for Mr O’Leary in the next two or three years,” the LAPFF said in a statement.